best wrx head gasket

 2. Coolant leaks

-3. White smoke from exhaust
+3. White smoke from the exhaust

 5. Loss of engine power